corey-noel/melee-fixes/training.md

 # Training Mode

 * Character select in training looks similar to the regular character select.
-Each port selects a character and whether or not they are an CPU
+Each port selects a character and whether or not they are a CPU

 * At least one port must be set to human to start.
 Allows multiple players to enter as a human